How old do I have to be to apply for the Youth Leadership Council?

 Council members have a diverse role providing input and ideas to shape EarthEcho International’s existing and developing programs, while implementing their own campaigns to support EarthEcho’s work.
 YLC led initiatives have included:

-OceanEcho 30x30 (Current Campaign) – an international campaign led by EarthEcho’s YLC designed to amplify the collective impact of youth-led action to protect 30% of our world ocean by 2030.
-To date, this campaign has reached over 16,000 community members directly through educational events and outreach on the importance of marine protected areas, mobilized youth leaders worldwide to advance policy supporting marine protected areas and ocean-based climate solutions, and engaged youth leaders in communities from Puerto Rico to Hawaii and Argentina to the Galapagos in coastal habitat restoration efforts.
+OceanEcho 30x30 – an international campaign led by EarthEcho’s YLC designed to amplify the collective impact of youth-led action to protect 30% of the global ocean by 2030 (30x30).
+To date, this campaign has engaged over 20,000 community members directly through educational events and outreach focused on the importance of marine protected areas, mobilized youth leaders worldwide to advance policy, including the successful commitment to a global and U.S. level 30x30 ocean goal, and engaged youth leaders in communities from Puerto Rico to Hawaii and Argentina to the Galapagos in coastal habitat restoration efforts.

 Future in the Bag - a community-centered campaign that provides resources and tools to empower young people to create reusable bag swap stations at local stores and create support for local plastic bag ordinances.